Three Holiday Homes for rent in the popular Costa del Sol resort of Nerja

 ‘Sevillano Restaurants’, Very popular Spanish family-run restaurants and tapas bars.
 Two branches are at the junction of C/Cristo and C/Pintada, in the centre of the pedestrian area with tables outside at the front.
 Excellent rooftop terraces in the summer months.
 A third restaurant on Los Huertos and a fourth at the other end of town, all with identical menus.
 Open all year.

 All round the 'Balcon' and the church square are numerous other Spanish, ethnic, 'tandoori' and hotel restaurants, some with cliff top terraces overlooking the sea.
 The best of these is the hotel '34 Carabeo' and the popular 'Taste of India', both on C/Carabeo.
 However, there is no escape from the usual burger bars, tempting ice cream parlours with their wide selection of flavours, plus of course, traditional Spanish tapas bars.
 On the route from Burriana to the town centre, there are a number of popular restaurants along 'C/Huertos'.
-If you visit Nerja, we hope you find something amongst this selection.
-Many are listed, with numbered town map positions and contact details, in the Classified section of the 'Soltalk' or 'Market Place' magazines, which can usually be found in all our properties.
+We hope you find something amongst this selection during your visit.

 Back to top of Page